 It’s vital to note that this is permanent.
 Your access to the deleted Apple ID will be gone forever.
 You can still set up a new Apple ID at any time or continue to use another existing one, but it’s not possible to restore a deleted account.

-So before you go ahead and follow the steps below, take a minute and think the consequences through.
+So before you go ahead and follow the steps below, take a minute and think through the consequences.

 Before removing your Apple ID